moudsen/mailGraph/README.md

 [![](images/Example-mail-message.png?raw=true)](images/Example-mail-message.png)

 # WORK IN PROGRESS
-Although still under development (consider the current release "beta"), I need feedback and interaction with other users of Zabbix that are looking for the functionality I've developed hence I'm releasing my code to the world.
+Although still under development (consider the current releases "beta"), I need feedback and interaction with other users of Zabbix that are looking for the functionality I've developed hence I'm releasing my code to the world.

 **List of item to-do**
-1. Resolve macro information.
+1. Resolve macro information => _DROPPED_: Found out during development and testing this may expose sensitive information over the e-mail hence decided to drop this; clicking the EVENT DETAILS link takes any receiver to the corresponding Zabbix page.
-1. Passing dynamic parameters via the Webhook for template/output usage.
+2. Passing dynamic parameters via the Webhook for template/output usage => WORK IN PROGRESS, release 1.20
-1. Finding "beta testers" to assist me in further enhancing the use cases.
+3. Finding "beta testers" to assist me in further enhancing the use cases => awaiting the first users/feedback!
+4. Adding parameters to configure SwitftMailer configuration.
+Currently mailGraph assumes you have a localhost capable of processing the mail. => WORK IN PROGRESS, release 1.20

 # Zabbix enhancements
 https://support.zabbix.com/browse/ZBXNEXT-6534